MicrosoftDocs/SupportArticles-docs/support/windows-server/system-management-components/troubleshoot-wmi-high-cpu-issues.md

 1. Use [Scripts: List all running WMI providers](/troubleshoot/windows-server/support-tools/scripts-list-running-wmi-providers?branch=main) to output all running Windows Management Instrumentation (WMI) providers.
 2. [Process Explorer](/sysinternals/downloads/process-explorer) can help you identify the exact providers hosted in the PID identified.
 Follow these steps:

-   1. Run Process Explorer as administrator.
+   1. Run Process Explorer as an administrator.
 Locate the identified *WmiPrvse.exe* PID, go to its properties, and select the **WMI Providers** tab.
    2. In the following example, *WmiPrvse.exe* PID 556 is located and found to be hosting:

       - WMI provider: `MS_NT_EVENTLOG_PROVIDER`